 In this step, one makes sure that all their tools and objects are looking clean, neat and all set to be ready to use with very minimalistic change.
 For example, if you are constructing a food stall on the road, you should be maintaining clean tables and chairs outside your outlet to have done ‘shine’.
 If you are working on your old android phone, you may choose to delete unwanted documents, pictures, and files, thereby cleaning up space or the file system.

 4. Seiketsu or Standardize

-Now if there is a lot of functionality that has been duplicated at different places, you can put them together into one thing.
+Now, if there is a lot of functionality that has been duplicated at different places, you can put them together into one thing.
 Instead of having five different warehouses to maintain your inventory, you can have just one centralized system of a warehouse.
 This would save you a lot of cost in terms of inventory maintenance and delivery of goods and assets.
-Instead of having four or five different salary structures for your factory workers having the same amount of experience, you may think of having only one uniform salary structure for all the workers with same skills and experience.
+Instead of having four or five different salary structures for your factory workers having the same amount of experience, you may think of having only one uniform salary structure for all the workers with the same skills and experience.
 Instead of using three different analytical tools that analyze your business’s demands and supply needs, you may choose to rely on one software that would cover all your needs and generate a report.

 5. Shitsuke or Sustain

 This stage ensures that things are put and kept at the right places, again sorted as that is how it should be, in the best condition, maintaining standardization to the fullest.
 5s is effectively beneficial in all industries and especially in offices.
 It could be used to dump waste in various systems and improve processes by quick improvement workshops, also called as Kaizens; (simply means “make better” in Japanese).

 - It requires extensive use of visual communication.
 Labels, colors, tapes, and all other things providing instant identification are of utmost importance.
 They make the application much simpler and useful.